davidwhitney/System.Configuration.Abstractions/README.md

 # Why Do I Need It?

-Want to mock/stub/whatever out your App/Web.config files?
+* Want to mock/stub/whatever out your App/Web.config files?
-Want to assert that the values from configuration are *really* configuring your application?
+* Want to assert that the values from configuration are *really* configuring your application?
-Want to add custom hooks around loading configuration values?
+* Want to add custom hooks around loading configuration values?
-Want stronger typing?
+* Want stronger typing?

+This is for you.

 # Getting Started